pydata/xarray/doc/indexing.rst

 .. note::
-  Dask backend does not yet support value assignment (see :ref:`dask` for the details).
+  Dask array does not support value assignment
+  (see :ref:`dask` for the details).